Don Handfield: Education and acting career

 Handfield studied theater and film at Ohio State University, graduating with a degree in journalism in 1993.
-His first job in media after college was as a production assistant at E!
+His first job in media was as a production assistant at E!
 Entertainment Television.
-After moving to Los Angeles, his acting career included the role of Dwight Tanner, (Robert Duvall's son) in the 1998 film Deep Impact, and Pete Bradley in the 1997 film Defying Gravity.
+After moving to Los Angeles, he started his acting career, which included the role of Dwight Tanner, (Robert Duvall's son) in the 1998 film Deep Impact, and Pete Bradley in the 1997 film Defying Gravity.
 His films as an actor also include Captain Jack, Cause N' Effect, and A Reason to Believe.
 He has also appeared on television, including the shows Saved by the Bell: The New Class, Profiler, and JAG.

 Directing, producing, and writing

 Don Handfield is a partner of the film production company The Combine, which he founded with actor Jeremy Renner.
 In 2005 he wrote and produced the short film My Name Is..., which was awarded the Grand Jury Prize for a Narrative Short at the 2005 Atlanta Film Festival, which qualified the film for consideration by the Academy Awards.
 That year he was named Filmmaker Magazine as one of the "25 new faces of independent film".

 In 2012 the film Touchback was written and directed by Handfield, starring actors Kurt Russell and Brian Presley.
-The movie was the first in history to film scenes inside Ohio Stadium during a live football game.
+It was the first movie to film scenes inside Ohio Stadium during a live football game.
 The film was his first major motion picture as screenwriter and director.
 He was also the author of the novel Touchback, based on the movie, which has received a starred review from Publishers Weekly.
-He was also the writer of the UPN television series Seven Days.
-In 2011 he was announced as the screenwriter and producer for the upcoming Paramount film Slingshot.
-In 2013 he would produce the film Aztec Warrior.
+He was the writer of the UPN television series Seven Days.
+In 2011 he was announced as the screenwriter and producer for the Paramount film Slingshot.
+In 2013 he was set to produce the film Aztec Warrior.